AsadFattani/Programming-Fundamental-Theory-Assignment/Assignment 01/problems01.md

       speed = 0
       WHILE speed <= 0 DO
-        OUTPUT "Enter the speed in kilometers per seconds" INPUT speed
+        PRINT "Enter the speed in kilometers per seconds: " INPUT speed
       ENDWHILE
       speed = (speed * 3600 * 0.62137119)
-      OUTPUT speed
+      PRINT ("The speed is ", speed)